-Bharatnatyam is one of the 7 Classical dance styles in India, its a beautiful form of dance which belong to the South Indian state of Tamil Nadu.
-It’s gestures and postures are elegant and has been enthralling audience since centuries.
+Bharatnatyam is one of the 7 Classical dance styles in India, its a beautiful form of dance which belongs to the South Indian state of Tamil Nadu.
+Its gestures and postures are elegant and have been an enthralling audience for centuries.

 Bharatanatyam is quite possibly the oldest classical dance tradition of India and was performed by women to express Hindu religious themes and spiritual ideas, particularly of Shaivism, but also of Vaishnavism and Shaktism.